leaningtech/labs/sites/browserpod/src/content/docs/12-tutorials/00-expressjs.md

 ## BrowserPod setup: `index.html`

-The index.html file is more complex, so we will describe it in multiple steps, and leave out irrelevant boilerplate. you can see it in full at the end.
+The index.html file is more complex, so we will describe it in multiple steps, and leave out irrelevant boilerplate.
+You can see the full code at the end.

-### UI elements
+### 1: UI elements

 Our simple page has 3 main UI elements: